dgisolfi/CMPT308-Gisolfi/FinalDatabase/FinalDatabase.md

 ## Database Description

+I have chosen to create a relational database of the department I work in, Marist college IT.

 ### Business Rules

 * Within the IT Department there are sub-departments, each sub-department has a building location, room number, and name